Belchertown State School: Former residents

 Some former residents wrote books about what they went through at Belchertown State School.

 Ruth Sienkiewicz-Mercer, a disability rights advocate with cerebral palsy, wrote I Raise My Eyes to Say Yes with Steve Kaplan.
 She had been a resident of the school in the 1960s and 1970s.

 Donald Vitkus spent his childhood at Belchertown and wrote about it in the memoir You'll Like It Here cowritten with Ed Orzechowski.
 Donald Vitkus would spend the rest of his life advocating for disability rights; he also became a support person to other people with disabilities.
 He attended Holyoke Community College for a degree in human services.
 One story Vitkus relates is when he refused to take Thorazine, a psychiatric drug often used as a form of chemical restraint.
 A staff member tried to force it down his throat and he bit off the man's finger.
 As retribution, he spent 34 days in solitary confinement.
-Donald Vitkus passed away in 2018 and in accordance with his wishes, was buried in the graveyard for residents of the Belcherton State School.
+Donald Vitkus died in 2018 and in accordance with his wishes, was buried in the graveyard for residents of the Belcherton State School.
 His grandson, speaking at the funeral, said, he was "no different than the people buried here.
 They were his family...We’re here to help him fulfill his last act of advocacy — a last stick in the eye to all who told him and his brothers and sisters that they would amount to nothing."